 Composition and theory Ph.D. students must successfully pass an exam in two foreign languages, one of which must be a language relevant to the student’s fieldwork / research.

-At the end of two years, students take comprehensive examinations, and then draft their dissertation proposal.
+After the second quarter of the second year, students take comprehensive examinations, and then draft their dissertation proposal.
 At the end of the third year, they take a qualifying examination.
 Upon successful completion, students advance to candidacy.

 For incoming graduate students who have completed their bachelor’s degree, work for the master’s degree is typically done as part of the Ph.D. program.
-However, with the consent of the graduate adviser and the Dean of Graduate Studies, course work completed at another institution may be credited toward the master’s degree.
+However, with the consent of the graduate advisor and the Dean of Graduate Studies, course work completed at another institution may be credited toward the master’s degree.
 The limit for such transfer credit is six units from another institution or up to one-half of the unit requirement if earned from another campus of the University of California, provided the units were not used in satisfaction of the requirements for another degree.
 Students may transfer up to 12 units of work from the Concurrent Courses program offered by University Extension.

 Candidates are required to present and successfully defend a dissertation in a final public oral examination.
 The doctoral dissertation is to be an original composition of scope and substance and an original theoretical or analytical essay.
 The dissertation is supervised by the faculty and approved by a committee named by the Graduate Division.
 The final copies should conform to the requirements described by the Office of Graduate Studies.

 Length of study

 Typical time to complete the Ph.D. is 4–5 years for students holding a bachelor’s degree, and not less than 3 years for students holding a master’s degree.
 All candidates must be in residence for at least six quarters.